 Behavioral analysis attempts to account for standard objections often raised to law and economics, such as the imperfect rationality of fallible human beings and the importance of considerations that cannot be reduced to self-interest--for example loyalty, solidarity, community, altruism, and other moral values.
 Although behavioral law and economics and the economic analysis of social norms address the problem from different directions, they are both concerned with the same jurisprudential issue, namely how a theory of human behavior ought to be developed that is relevant to the design of legal institutions.

 This Article is an attempt to evaluate the methodological claims of theorists of social norms.
 For this reason, its aim is primarily metatheoretical.
 It uses the tools of conceptual analysis--that is, moral and political philosophy and the philosophy of the natural and social sciences--to arbitrate between a long-running dispute between two warring camps, rational choice scholars and their critics from the law and society movement and other disciplines.

 Wendel, W. Bradley, "Mixed Signals: Rational-Choice Theories of Social Norms and the Pragmatics of Explanation" (2002).
 Cornell Law Faculty Publications.
-Paper 493.
+493.

 Published in: Indiana Law Journal, vol. 77, no. 1 (Winter 2002).